pivotal-cf/docs-pks/proxies.hbs.md

 ##<a id='overview'></a>Overview

-If your environment includes HTTP proxies, you can configure Tanzu Kubernetes Grid Integrated Edition with NSX to use these proxies so that Tanzu Kubernetes Grid Integrated Edition-deployed Kubernetes control plane and worker nodes access public Internet services and other internal services through a proxy.
+If your environment includes HTTP proxies, you can configure {{  vars.product }} with NSX to use these proxies so that {{  vars.product }}-deployed Kubernetes control plane and worker nodes access public Internet services and other internal services through a proxy.

-In addition, Tanzu Kubernetes Grid Integrated Edition proxy settings apply to the TKGI API instance.
+In addition, {{  vars.product }} proxy settings apply to the TKGI API instance.
-When an Tanzu Kubernetes Grid Integrated Edition operator creates a Kubernetes cluster, the TKGI API VM behind a proxy is able to manage NSX objects on the standard network.
+When an {{  vars.product }} operator creates a Kubernetes cluster, the TKGI API VM behind a proxy is able to manage NSX objects on the standard network.

-You can also proxy outgoing HTTP/HTTPS traffic from {{ vars.platform_name }} and the BOSH Director so that all Tanzu Kubernetes Grid Integrated Edition components use the same proxy service.
+You can also proxy outgoing HTTP/HTTPS traffic from {{ vars.platform_name }} and the BOSH Director so that all {{  vars.product }} components use the same proxy service.

 The following diagram illustrates the network architecture: